Is Sparkling Water Bad for Your Oral Health? What You Should Know About Its Effects on Your Teeth

 It is undeniable that water is healthy.
-It makes up 73% of the brain and 60% of the body as a whole.
+It makes up 73% of the brain and 60% of the body.

 This is why plain water is the best choice for rehydration.
-And as a rule, health experts recommend we drink up to two litres of water daily.
+And as a rule, health professionals recommend we drink up to two litres of water daily.

 But water, to be honest, has a pretty ‘blah’ taste, and drinking lots of it can become pretty dull.

 To spice things up, many of us choose to get some of our water in the form of sparkling water.
-In fact, sales of sparkling water have exploded in Australia.
+Sales of sparkling water have exploded in Australia.

-But some of our readers may have noticed that recent media coverage has suggested that sparkling water might threaten your teeth – sparkling waters might be a bit acid, which can attack tooth enamel.
+But some of our readers may have noticed that recent media coverage has suggested that sparkling water might threaten your teeth – it may be slightly acidic, which can attack tooth enamel.

 A look at the science